abhishek-poddar9/Intervexa-AI/Readme.md

-## ReeTunHireIQ
+## Intervexa AI

-ReeTunHireIQ is an AI-powered smart interview platform that helps users practice real-time interviews with adaptive AI, resume-based questioning, and performance evaluation.
+Intervexa AI is an AI-powered smart interview platform that helps users practice real-time interviews with adaptive AI, resume-based questioning, and performance evaluation.

 It simulates real interview environments using AI-generated questions, voice interaction, and analytics, making it ideal for job preparation.